Notion is a powerful workspace management software that can handle just about any sort of project.

 SOP stands for standard operating procedure.
 This is essentially your training material for new people you bring in to work on your blog.

 Notion is an awesome place to create, store and share these.

-In full disclosure, I do not personally use Notion for my content calendar but I absolutely see the allurement.
+In full disclosure, I do not use Notion for my content calendar but I absolutely see the allurement.
 At EntreResource.com, we use

 What's great about Notion is that they offer a bunch of pre-built, free templates you can upload into your account and edit.